 Does your dog need a coat?

-Consider this, if your dog back feels normal to cold with a coat on, he does not need a coat?
+Consider this, if your dog's back feels normal to cold with a coat on, he does not need a coat?
 These dogs can regulate their body temperature.

-However, should your dog’s back feel warm to hot with a coat on, he would benefit from his warm coat, as these dogs can't regulate their body temperature.
+However, should your dog’s back feel warm to hot with a coat on, he would benefit from a warm dog coat, as these dogs can't regulate their body temperature.

 Small dogs with no natural undercoat are among the most vulnerable, because of their size and inability to keep body heat.
 Larger short-coated dogs are the same.
-Inactive dogs, and dogs that have just been clipped, also fall into this category.
+Inactive dogs, and dogs that have just been to the groomers, also fall into this category.

 Consider our senior citizens and their needs in the cooler months.
-If your ageing canine has never worn a coat, don’t start now, he would stress.
+If your ageing canine has never worn a coat, don’t start now, it would stress him, greatly.